Erimelowo/OpenVR-Dynamic-Resolution/README.md

 This is **not** the same as SteamVR's Auto Resolution, which behaviour's is quite bizarre, but seems to be using some benchmarking approach that doesn't work for the same as OVRDR.

-This won't work in games that require a restart for resolution changes _(e.g. Vail VR)_, or that use their own dynamic resolution _(e.g. Half Life Alyx)_.
+This won't work in games that require a restart for resolution changes, or that use their own dynamic resolution.
+For a list of working and non-working games, check out [WorkingGames.md](WorkingGames.md)

 ## Installation/Using It